jadianes/data-science-your-way/sentiment/codementor.md

 ##  da vinci code book just awesom
 ```

-In our way to find document input features for our classifier, we want to put this corpus in the shame of a document matrix.
+In our way to find document input features for our classifier, we want to put this corpus in the shape of a document matrix.
 A document matrix is a numeric matrix containing a column for each different word in our whole corpus, and a row for each document.
 A given cell equals to the frequency in a document for a given term.

 This is how we do it in R.